 7015-04.
 SEA Regulatory Framework - Rwanda

-In August 2018, Rwanda adopted its new Environment Law, which paves the way for a revision of Ministerial Orders on EIA and SEA.
-The Ministry of Environment asked for the NCEAs input on those legal texts.
-In October, the NCEA issued its advice.
+In August 2018, Rwanda adopted its new Environment Law, which paved the way for a revision of Ministerial Orders on EIA and SEA.
+In the years thereafter, the Ministry of Environment asked for the NCEAs input on those legal texts on several occasions.

 Rapports consultatifs et autres documents